Insurance company refuses to pay 82-year-old Las Vegas woman’s claim after her home burned down - NewsBreak

 Liberty Mutual canceled the woman’s homeowners policy two weeks before the fire, saying the woman, Judi Johnson, and her special-needs adult son were running a motorcycle repair shop out of their three-bedroom home, according to documents provided by the homeowner.

 “No,” Johnson said when asked if she or her son were running a business from the home.
 “And I don’t see how it could have been very profitable.
 You know, we have no skills.
 We have no abilities.
 I don’t know one bike from another.”
-Delta crew member reportedly made Marine remove ‘threatening’ shirt: What is the dress code on planes?
+Delta crew member reportedly made Marine remove ‘threatening’ shirt

 Regardless, Johnson and her son are living in temporary housing.
 It’s all boarded up now, because vagrants would break in, stay inside, and loot the house,” Johnson said.